hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Very strange that yesterday I get it work... maybe a float bug...

 [13:21:29](#1671628889182uZlZT:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Your memory maybe playing tricks on you í ½í¸‰
+Your memory maybe playing tricks on you ğŸ˜‰

 [13:21:54](#1671628914183pAoLr:gitter.im) <hiiamboris (NOT THIS ONE)>:
 R2 works the same way too, although sets `system/options/args` to `none`